The Repulsive Effect of Covariant Effective Quantum Gravity: Circular orbits

-In Figure \ref{fig:rISCO1}, we show the disappearance of the circular motion, including the vanishing ISCO.
-The dotted line and the dashed line denote the boundary of the "no circular" region $r_*^{(0)}$ and $r_*^{(2)}$ respectively, between which in the gray region, the circular motion are not allowed.
-The black line $r_{ISCO}$ describes the variation of the position of ISCO, intersecting with $r_*^{(0)}$ and $r_*^{(2)}$ at $\alpha=\alpha_c$.
-Note that in the region $r_*^{(2)}<r<r_{ISCO}$, the unstable circular orbits are disallowed, and in the region $r_{ISCO}<r<r_*^{(0)}$, the stable circular orbits disallowed.
-Figure \ref{fig:rISCO1} shows clearly that ISCO moves far away from the original position due to the quantum correction.
-When $\alpha>\alpha_c$, the ISCO disappears first, then the stable and unstable circular motion disappear as the parameter $\alpha$ increases.
-Note that when $\alpha\to\infty$, we have $r_*^{(2)}\to 4M$.
+In Figure \ref{fig:rISCO1}, we show the disappearance of the circular motion, including the vanished ISCO.
+The dotted line and dashed line denote the boundary of the "no circular" region corresponding to $r_*^{(0)}$ and $r_*^{(2)}$ respectively.
+Between these two boundaries (in the gray-shaded area), circular motion is prohibited.
+The black line $r_{ISCO}$ traces the position of $r_{ISCO}$ as a function of $\alpha$, intersecting with $r_*^{(0)}$ and $r_*^{(2)}$ at $\alpha=\alpha_c$.
+It is important to note that in the region $r_*^{(2)} < r < r_{ISCO}$, the unstable circular orbits are forbidden, and in the region $r_{ISCO}<r<r_*^{(0)}$, the stable circular orbits become disallowed.
+Figure \ref{fig:rISCO1} demonstrates that quantum correction causes the ISCO to shift significantly from its classical position.
+When $\alpha>\alpha_c$, the ISCO disappears first, and, as $\alpha$ increases further, both the stable and unstable circular orbits disappear.
+In addition, in the asymptotic limit $\alpha\to\infty$, we have $r_*^{(2)}\to 4M$.

-The marginal motion with $E=1$ separates the bound and unbound motion in the phase space of $(E,L)$ as shown in Figure \ref{fig:CIrEL}.
-The energy and angular momentum of the marginal circular orbits (MCO) share the same expressions with \eqref{Lcir}.
-Combined with $r_*=r_*^{(2)}$, the critical values of MCO are given by \bea \alpha_m=3\sqrt{3}M, \qquad r_{mc}=6M. \eea Note that as $\alpha$ increases, the angular momentum of ISCO and MCO monotonically decrease to zero at $\alpha=\alpha_c$ and $\alpha=\alpha_m$.
-This implicates that at this point, although the radial potential still satisfies zero conditions, including its first derivative, the ISCO and MCO do not behave as a circular motion, but as a rest particle hanging at $r_c$ and $r_{mc}$, since their angular momentum are zero.
-Similarly for those orbits with $\alpha>\alpha_c$, the critical circular orbits turn to be a rest particle lavitating at $r_*^{(0)}$ or $r_*^{(2)}$.
-The difference between these two points is that at $r_*^{(0)}$, the rest particle is stable, while at $r_*^{(2)}$ is unstable.
+As shown in Figure \ref{fig:CIrEL}, the marginal circular orbits (MCO) corresponding to $E=1$ separate the bound and unbound motion in the phase space of $(E,L)$.
+The angular momentum aligns with that in equations \eqref{Lcir}.
+In turn, the radius of MCO $r_m$ is the root of an eighth-order polynomial expressed as \eqref{rm}.
+Combined with $r_m=r_*^{(2)}$, the critical values of MCO are given by \bea \alpha_m=3\sqrt{3}M, \qquad r_{mc}=6M. \eea Note that as $\alpha$ increases, the angular momentum of ISCO and MCO monotonically decrease to zero at $\alpha=\alpha_c$ and $\alpha=\alpha_m$.
+This implies that at this point, although the radial potential still satisfies zero conditions, including its first derivative, the ISCO and MCO do not behave as a circular motion, but as a rest particle hanging at $r_c$ and $r_{mc}$, since their angular momentum are zero.
+Similarly for those orbits with $\alpha>\alpha_c$, the critical circular orbits turn out to be a rest particle lavitating at $r_*^{(0)}$ or $r_*^{(2)}$.
+The difference between these two points is that, at $r_*^{(0)}$, the rest particle is stable, while at $r_*^{(2)}$ it is unstable.